Contact Us for a Free Consultation (213) 542-0979

 • the circumstances of the crime.

-So, if you or a loved one is charged with assault with a deadly weapon in Los Angeles county, pick up the phone.
+So, if you or a loved one is charged with assault with a deadly weapon in Los Angeles County, pick up the phone.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
-Hedding Law firm is based in Los Angeles County with two office locations, including 2049 Century Park E #2525 Los Angeles, CA 90067.
+I stand ready to help you.
+Hedding Law firm is based in Los Angeles County with two office locations, including 2049 Century Park E #2525, Los Angeles, CA 90067.

 Menu